LeanerCloud/AutoSpotting/README.md

 - Customer-focused, designed to maximize user benefits and reduce adoption friction
 - Safe and secure, hosted in your AWS account and with minimal required set of IAM permissions
 - Auditable OSS code base developed in the open
-- Inexpensive, easy to install and supported builds offered through the AWS Marketplace
+- Inexpensive, easy to install and supported builds offered through the AWS Marketplace, with comprehensive support and additional features geared towards production usage at scale.
 - Simple, minimalist implementation

 ## How does it work? ##